 - Brown Butter Raspberry Pie

-In February, I went on an EPIC Girl Party with my mom, sisters and sisters-in-law in NYC.
-We were there to celebrate my mom’s 70th birthday.We saw Anastasia and Come From Away and ate at many amazing restaurants, as well as visited THE MET, the Downton Abby Exhibition and the 9/11 Museum.
+In February, I went on an EPIC Girl Party trip with my mom, sisters, and sisters-in-law in NYC.
+We were there to celebrate my mom’s 70th birthday.
+We saw Anastasia and Come From Away and ate at many amazing restaurants, as well as visited THE MET, the Downton Abby Exhibition, and the 9/11 Museum.
 It was an amazing trip!

 The very last thing we did (We had been talking about it the whole weekend, but we were never on that side of the city.) was go to the Magnolia Bakery.
-My sister-in-law, Becky, had been on a girls trip to NYC with her sisters a month before.
+My sister-in-law, Becky, had been on a girls’ trip to NYC with her sisters a month before.
 Becky said the Banana Pudding at Magnolia Bakery was AMAZING!
 So, of course, I was dying to go and see if it really lived up to the hype.

 When we got there, it was crowded, and I felt a little rushed to make a decision on what else I wanted to get besides the Banana Pudding.
-There were a number of choices from three layer cake slices, to large cookies, bars and cupcakes.
+There were a number of choices from three-layer cake slices, to large cookies, bars, and cupcakes.
 There was also something that looked like a blueberry cheesecake (the Blueberry Jamboree).
 I’m not a huge fan of blueberries.
 So even though it looked delicious, I was a little worried I might regret getting it.
-Instead, I decided to go with the giant lemon bar that had caught my eye.There isn’t any room to eat in the actual bakery, and it was raining.
+Instead, I decided to go with the giant lemon bar that had caught my eye.
+There isn’t any room to eat in the actual bakery, and it was raining.
 So we didn’t get a chance to eat our spoils until we got back to the Hotel.

 My 24-year-old niece was with us, and she had opted for a generous slice of the Blueberry Jamboree.
-When we got back to the Hotel, things were a little crazy because a few in our party had flights to catch.
+When we got back to the hotel, things were a little crazy because a few in our party had flights to catch.
 So we were getting our luggage and getting ready to say our goodbyes.
 While we were waiting for their ride to the airport to arrive, most of us took the small window of time to sample our Magnolia Bakery treats.

 The blueberry topping was so fresh and tart.
-It paired perfectly with the sweet no-bake cheesecake center, and everything was balanced with the pecan shortbread crust.It was so good.
+It paired perfectly with the sweet no-bake cheesecake center, and everything was balanced with the pecan shortbread crust.
+It was so good.
 Like a perfect party in my mouth.
 I knew immediately I MUST recreate it when I got home.

-At home later that week, I did a quick google search to see if there were any recipes to use as jumping off points.
+At home later that week, I did a quick Google search to see if there were any recipes to use as jumping-off points.
 I found a couple, but the one that was the closest to what I was already planning to try was from Six Sisters’ Stuff.

-The only things I really did differently were add some fresh lemon juice to the blueberry topping and a little extra sugar in the cheesecake layer.
+The only things I really did differently were adding some fresh lemon juice to the blueberry topping and a little extra sugar in the cheesecake layer.
 I just love how fresh lemon juice brings out the brightness in berries.
 I also cooked the blueberry topping just a little bit differently than they suggest in their directions.
 The sugar dissolves a little easier with a touch of water added and a little lower temperature.

 I was so excited to make this Magnolia Bakery Blueberry Jamboree.
-I thought about it everyday after our trip until I finally made it!
-It was just as good as I hoped, and I don’t even want to disclose how much of the 9×13 pan I ate myself. 🙂 SOOO GOOD!This dessert is not only delicious, it’s beautiful, making it the perfect dessert for special occasions like Easter, Mother’s Day, Bridal Showers or any kind of celebration!
+I thought about it every day after our trip until I finally made it!
+It was just as good as I hoped, and I don’t even want to disclose how much of the 9×13 pan I ate myself. 🙂 SOOO GOOD!
+This dessert is not only delicious, but it’s also beautiful, making it the perfect dessert for special occasions like Easter, Mother’s Day, Bridal Showers, or any kind of celebration!

 I hope you all get the chance to go to Magnolia Bakery in Real Life sometime, but for now, I’ve got your back.
 You can enjoy this Blueberry Jamboree any time you want!

-step-by-step photos for making magnolia bakery blueberry jamboree
+step-by-step photos for making Magnolia Bakery blueberry jamboree

 Frequently asked questions about making Magnolia Bakery Blueberry Jamboree